SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 >## Filters vs. facets
 > Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview description of all the data that
-> is currently selected, while filtering allows you to select a subset of your data for analysis.
+> is currently selected, while filtering allows you to select a subset of your data for analysis - e.g. you can also specify where to
+> place Blanks and Errors in the sorted results.
 >
 {: .callout}